recursion/hotkeyCommander/README.md

           // handle the event
         })
         // or
-        // pass commanders emitter and the controller objects to your keyboardHandlers file
+        // pass commanders emitter to your keyboardHandlers file
         // require('./keyboardHandlers')(emitter)
       })
   </script>